untitledpng/environment-switcher/README.md

 - Run `switch status` to see available environments
 - Check your `.switchrc` file for the correct environment name
 - Environment names are case-sensitive

+### Save says no modified files?
+- Run `switch status` to check if files are actually modified
+- The save command uses SHA-256 hashing to detect changes
+- If the file content matches the environment file, it won't be saved
+- Make sure you've actually changed the active file, not the environment-specific file

 ### Rollback not working?
 - Backup files are created when you switch environments